 The steps to lodging an update event are different depending on your ATO Settings:

-Update events can only be deleted if they have not yet been lodged with the ATO.
+You can only delete update events if they have not yet been lodged with the ATO.
 To delete an update event:

 - Select the Delete Update Event button.

 Content sourced from Employment Hero